DataScience-py/subtitel-generator/README.md

 - **The subtitle language is determined by the Vosk model you use.**
   Subtitles can be generated for any language supported by both Vosk and Silero-VAD.
-- **No translation module is implemented yet.**
-  Speech is transcribed to text in the original language only.

 ---